-- a) Sites should be designed to - promote safe vehicle movement, - provide alternative access points and unobstructed routes for emergency access in accordance with City of Brandon Fire Department & Emergency Services' policies, - provide unobstructed routes for refuse trucks in accordance with City of Brandon Sanitation Department policies, and - minimize the adverse impacts of vehicle movement on adjacent residential uses (noise & light). - b) Shared vehicle approaches are encouraged to reduce vehicular-pedestrian conflicts and improve traffic flow.
-All approaches shall be approved by the Engineering Department in accordance with the City of Brandon Traffic Bylaw. - c) Drive-through facilities should be designed to locate stacking lanes out of view from the principal street. - d) Residential corner sites not serviced by a rear lane should have vehicle access exclusively from the secondary street. - e) Where residential sites are serviced by a functioning rear lane, all vehicle access including parking should be from the lane.
+- a) Sites should be designed to: - Promote safe vehicle movement; - Provide alternative access points and unobstructed routes for emergency access in accordance with City of Brandon Fire Department & Emergency Services' policies; - Provide unobstructed routes for refuse trucks in accordance with City of Brandon Sanitation Department policies; and - Minimize the adverse impacts of vehicle movement on adjacent residential uses (noise & light). - b) Vehicle approaches shall be located and designed to reduce vehicular-pedestrian conflicts, promote safe vehicle movement and improve traffic flow.
+All vehicle approaches from a street shall be approved by the Engineering Department in accordance with the City of Brandon Traffic By-law. - c) Shared vehicle approaches are encouraged. - d) Drive-through facilities should be designed to locate stacking lanes out of view from the principal street.
+When a stacking lane is located between a building and a street-facing site line, the stacking lane shall be separated from the street-facing site line by a landscaped area in accordance with Subsection 5.4(a). - e) For residential sites located on streets with functioning lanes where there are few or no front driveways, the development of new driveways should be from the lane. - f) For residential sites located on streets with functioning lanes where front accesses are